Categories

 3. How often do you miss your parents?

 I can recall only one time seeing my dad cry.
-We were standing in the chapel, near the back, as family and friends gathered around his mother’s casket.
+We were standing near the back of the chapel as family and friends gathered around his mother’s casket.
 Even now I feel a sudden stab of pain.
 The next day I was given the option to stay with my other grandmother instead of going to the funeral.
 I quickly accepted.

 Looking back, I believe my dad was crying because he missed both of his parents that day.
 Now—sitting here missing him—I wonder what he was feeling.